Department (film)

 Department is a 2012 Indian Hindi-language action film directed by Ram Gopal Varma.
 The film stars Amitabh Bachchan, Sanjay Dutt and Rana Daggubati in lead roles.
-Released on 18 May 2012, the film received mixed-to-negative reviews from critics, and proved to be a commercial disaster at the box office.
+Released on 18 May 2012, the film received negative reviews from critics.

 Plot

-When Inspector Mahadev Bhosale (Sanjay Dutt) was asked by his seniors to form a hit squad called the "Department" to take on the Mumbai underworld, he recruited Shiv Narayan (Rana Daggubati), an honest and brave police officer who had been suspended for an encounter killing.
-Together, Mahadev and Shiv, along with others in the "Department", took on the underworld don Sawatya (Vijay Raaz) and his gang.
-Sawatya, in spite of many exhortations by his number two, D.K.
-(Abhimanyu Singh), and D.K.'s feisty girlfriend, Naseer (Madhu Shalini), does not hit back at the police.
+Inspector Mahadev Bhosale (Dutt) is tasked by his superiors to form a hit squad called the "Department" to tackle the growing threat of the Mumbai underworld.
+He recruits Shiv Narayan (Daggubati), a suspended police officer who had been penalized for an encounter killing.
+Together, Mahadev and Shiv, along with other members of the team, target crime syndicate leader Sawatya (Raaz) and his gang.
+Despite numerous urgings from his second-in-command D.K.
+(Singh) and D.K.'s girlfriend Naseer (Shalini), Sawatya refuses to retaliate against the police action.

-There is also the gangster-turned-minister, Sarjerao Gaikwad (Amitabh Bachchan), who takes Shiv under his wing after he saves his life at a public rally.
-Mahadev warns Shiv that Sarjerao is just using him.
-After an inevitable turn of events, it is exposed that Mahadev is working for Mohammad Ghouri, who is an underworld don, and is, at the ganglord's behest, finishing off Sawatya's gang.
-While Shiv declines to be a part of Mahadev's corrupt world, and Mahadev agrees to let him be, things start falling apart between the mentor and the apprentice when Shiv starts taking on a sub-gang formed by D.K., under Mahadev's protection.
+Sarjerao Gaikwad (Bachchan) is a former gangster-turned-politician.
+Shiv and Sarjerao develop a close relationship when the latter saves Shiv’s life at a public rally.
+However, Mahadev warns Shiv that Sarjerao is manipulating him for his own political gains.
+As events unfold, it is revealed that Mahadev himself is working for Mohammad Ghouri, an underworld don, and is systematically eliminating Sawatya’s gang at Ghouri’s request.
+Shiv, unwilling to be part of Mahadev’s corrupt world, chooses to walk away.
+Despite Mahadev’s agreement to let him go, tensions rise when Shiv confronts a faction formed by D.K. under Mahadev’s protection, leading to a rift between the mentor and his apprentice.